johnsiilver/boutique/docs/README.md

 type State struct {
 	// ServerID is a UUID that uniquely represents this server instance.
 	ServerID string
 	// Channel is the channel this represents.
 	Channel string
 	// Users are the users in the Channel.
 	Users []string
-	// Messages in the current messages.
+	// Messages waiting to be sent out to our users.
 	Messages []Message
 ```